 Cabot files U.S. federal and state and non-U.S. income tax returns in jurisdictions with varying statutes of limitations.
-The 2013 through 2015 tax years generally remain subject to examination by the United States Internal Revenue Service and various tax years from 2005 through 2015 remain subject to examination by the respective state tax authorities.
+The 2014 through 2015 tax years generally remain subject to examination by the United States Internal Revenue Service and various tax years from 2005 through 2015 remain subject to examination by the respective state tax authorities.
 In significant non-U.S. jurisdictions, various tax years from 2002 through 2016 remain subject to examination by their respective tax authorities.
 As of December 31, 2017, Cabot's significant non-U.S. jurisdictions include Canada, China, France, Germany, Italy, Japan, and the Netherlands.

-During the three months ended December 31, 2017 and 2016, Cabot released uncertain tax positions of \$1 million and \$2 million, respectively, due to the expirations of statutes of limitations in various jurisdictions.
+During the three and six months ended March 31, 2018, Cabot released uncertain tax positions of less than \$1 million and \$2 million, respectively, due to the expirations of statutes of limitations in various jurisdictions.
+During the three and six months ended March 31, 2017, Cabot released uncertain tax positions of \$1 million and \$3 million, respectively, due to the expirations of statutes of limitations in various jurisdictions.

-J. Earnings Per Share
+K. Earnings Per Share